 Climate Change Low sensitivity to climate change.
 Conclusion Much of the risk is limited to a small margin of existing residential development.
-The Justification Test has been applied and passed to the Existing Residential lands (see Appendix A.7.1) on the basis that development is; Limited to extensions, renovations and change of use.
+Risk to existing residential lands can be managed by following the sequential approach and avoiding highly vulnerable development in Flood Zone A or B and according to the recommendations contained in Section 7 and on the basis that development is; The Justification Test has been applied and passed to the Existing Residential lands (see Appendix A.7.1) on the basis that development is; Limited to extensions, renovations and change of use.
 Bedrooms should be located in the upstairs of two-story buildings when extending existing property.
-Demolition/reconstruction consisting of infill residential development on the ground floor can only take place in Flood Zone C. An appropriately detailed FRA will be required which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the points detailed in Part 3 of the JT under Appendix.
+Infill residential development and demolition and reconstruction can only take place in Flood Zone C. An appropriately detailed FRA will be required which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the points detailed in Part 3 of the JT under Appendix.
+For the Residential Serviced Sites, and Enterprise and Employment lands, since these are undeveloped it is a suitable opportunity to apply nature based surface water management in line with IESO 3 (c) and the DHLGH Best Practise Interim Guidance Document.
+For Agriculture (housing) further development within Flood Zone A is limited to extensions/renovations, as outlined in Section 5.28 of the Guidelines as amended by Circular PL 2/2014.
 For other sites within the area manage risk in line with approved Policy and the guidance provided within Section 7 of this SFRA.